 In this article, I will be walking you through the process of making a DIY circular saw rip fence guide.
 This is not a beginner-friendly project and you should have experience with a circular saw, specifically with using a rip fence guide.
 Check out the jigs I used to build it. (see at the end of this article).

-Also, make sure to avoid these 9 common circular saw mistakes.
+When working with a circular saw it is important to stay safe.
+Make sure to avoid these 9 common circular saw mistakes.
 It will help you work with a circular saw more safely and effectively.

 Table of Contents